sonic-net/SONiC/doc/acl/ACL-Table-Type-HLD.md

 3. Put this as a configuration in CONFIG DB.
 E.g, for certain two table types define "combined_v4_v6_mode".
 This configuration can come from init_cfg.json at start as well as default table types.

-In this design option 2 is chosen since it maintains current behaviour and does not expose different treatment of mirror tables based on ASIC vendor to the user.
+In this design option 2 is chosen since it maintains current behavior and does not expose different treatment of mirror tables based on ASIC vendor to the user.

 ### Syncd